kamilajozwik/face_similarity_paper_2022/README.md

-# download raw data from TBD
+# download raw data from https://osf.io/7bh6s/
 ```
-unzip X and put it into face_similarity_paper_2022 folder (or other folder name) into ExperimentalResults/
+unzip "main" and put it into face_similarity_paper_2022 folder (or other folder name) into ExperimentalResults/
 ```
 ```
-unzip X and put it into face_similarity_paper_2022 folder (or other folder name) into ExperimentalResults/isotropicity/
+unzip "isotropicity" and put it into face_similarity_paper_2022 folder (or other folder name) into ExperimentalResults/isotropicity/
 ```

-# gitclone repo from github
+# gitclone repo from GitHub
 ```
 go to https://github.com/kamilajozwik/face_similarity_paper_2022
 ```